Select a route below for more information about shipping along that route:

 Accessed March 22, 2020.

 The MBTA Commuter Rail’s Providence/Stoughton Line links Providence and T. F. Green Airport with Boston.
 The line was later extended southward to Wickford Junction, with service beginning April 23, 2012.
-The state hopes to extend the MBTA line to Kingston and Westerly. as well as explore the possibility of extending Connecticut’s Shore Line East to T.F.
+The state hopes to extend the MBTA line to Kingston and Westerly.
+Explore the possibility of extending Connecticut’s Shore Line East to T.F.
 Green Airport.
 Amtrak’s Acela Express stops at Providence Station (the only Acela stop in Rhode Island), linking Providence to other cities in the Northeast Corridor.
 Amtrak’s Northeast Regional service makes stops at Providence Station, Kingston, and Westerly.

 https://en.wikipedia.org/wiki/Rhode_Island